What to do in a day in Cadiz city or in Cadiz province

 Over 2000 years ago, Cadiz citizen Lucio Cornelio Balbo “El Mayor”, a personal friend and advisor of Julio César, decided with his nephew Balbo “El Menor” to expand the urban perimeter of Gades (the Roman name for Cadiz), building the Neapolis.
 In this new area, under “El Pópulo neighborhood”, they built an amphitheater and a theater around 70 B.C.

 At the end of the 3rd century AD the Romans abandoned the building.
-The theatre was sacked from the following century up to the Medieval period and people used the remains of its powerful structure as warehouses, stables and houses.
+From the following century up to the Medieval period, people sacked the theatre and used the remains of its powerful structure as warehouses, stables and houses.
 It also served as the basis for the Islamic fortress, cited in sources of the time as “Theater Castle”, later rebuilt by Alfonso X “the Wise” after the reconquest of the city.

 The excavations carried out have brought to light part of the theater.
 This theatre is the oldest and one of the largest in the Iberian Peninsula.
 Its structure has very archaic features, with the curved profile of cavea (seats).
 Under them runs the wide distribution gallery.
 The cavea settled on a slope of the land, and the Romans used the natural rock to build the gallery by cutting it.

 El Pópulo neighborhood is on top of the ruins, so the most monumental area of the complex, the scenario and the porch, have not yet been excavated.
 Today, the proximity of surrounding buildings prevents further excavations.
 It had a capacity of 20,000 people.

 Feel free to enter, a visit to the museum and theater is free.